Shop Setup

 • a filter or bag setup that keeps the vac usable

-• dust collection hooked up to your messiest tools first
+• collection hooked up to your messiest tools first

 • a realistic cleanup routine after machine work